gflexx/patients_frontend/README.md

 Make sure the django server is already running
 By default it runs on:
 ### http://127.0.0.1:8000
-If the server is not running the application will warn of a Network Error To view instruction on the django server go to: https://github.com/gflexx/patients_backend
+If the server is not running the application will warn of a Network Error on retrieves or creations
+## This is a complementary project to the patients_backend with django
+To view instructions on the django server go to: https://github.com/gflexx/patients_backend